 Michael Apted is a British director famous for a body of diverse films.

-is a series of documentary films that have followed the lives of fourteen British children since 1964, when they were seven years old.
-Up Series
+The Up Series is a series of documentary films that have followed the lives of fourteen British children since 1964, when they were seven years old.

 So far the documentary has had eight episodes spanning 49 years (one episode every seven years).

 The children were selected to represent the range of socio-economic backgrounds in Britain at that time, with the explicit assumption that each child’s social class predetermines their future.